 Unrequited love, the crushing rejection of offered love.
-In the dim dark recesses of our emotions there lie those few occasions when we reached out in love, only to have our fingers crushed.
+In the dim dark recesses of our emotions there lie those few occasions when we reached out in love, only to have our heart broken.
 Most likely it was at school.
 Overcoming fear, we asked the class beauty or the handsome stud, if they would come with us to the school social.
 Their laughing reply would crush us for years to come.
 For many of us, we would never again easily venture from the safety of inactivity.

 How often has a young daughter failed to know the affection of her father?
 We males often run a mile when our daughter, flushed with pubic glow, sits on our lap and tries to give us a big cuddle.
 Our rejection says that our daughter's emerging sexual-self is ugly.
 Rejection after rejection can destroy any sense of self-worth, let alone any confidence in the sensual touch.
 Such a girl may marry anyone but her lover.
 In the corner of her emotions there hides unfulfilled love.

 So it is with all of us.
 Rejection, the circumstance of life, genetic inclinations, inhibitions..... all trap the gentle touch.
 So we are left with "Days of our Life" or Mills and Boone.
 We are left with fantasy, with dreams rather than reality.
 Of course, this corner of our psyche must stay hidden.
 We can never tell our partner that they do not fully satisfy us, that our love is unfulfilled.
 Only in a philosophical moment would we dare run the line that no one relationship can fully satisfy the complexity of the human psyche.
 So we play the game, maintain the distance, touch but don't touch.